Index Rebalancing

 - Proven effective through real-world implementation with SPY stock and other index ETFs

-With traditional rebalancing, investors adjust their holdings of VOO stock or other S&P 500 ETFs on fixed quarterly or annual schedules regardless of market conditions.
+With traditional rebalancing, investors adjust their holdings on fixed monthly, quarterly, or annual schedules regardless of market conditions.

 Actions occur only when a position's value (like SPY stock) crosses predetermined trigger thresholds